baclava1001/baclava1001/README.md

 - 👋 Hi, I’m @baclava1001
-- 👀 I’m interested in shifting career from working in the media to developer or maybe UX.
+- 👀 I’m interested in shifting career from media to developing or maybe UX.
-- 🌱 I’m currently learning basic computer science online at Harvard CS50X.
+- 🌱 I’m currently learning basic C# in Malmö university, Sweden.
+      Got through the first half of Harvard CS50x online.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...